UAI-1 / Language Support

 Document Information

-• Install the package into an ASP.NET Core site
+• Install UAI-1 support into an ASP.NET Core site

 • Route page-specific UAI endpoints such as /docs/hello/index.uai.json